Aftaputra/Microscope-OF/docs/source/webapp/index.rst

    :maxdepth: 2
    :caption: Contents:

-   pane_navigate.rst
+   pane_navigate
-   pane_capture.rst
+   pane_capture
-   pane_settings.rst
+   pane_settings
-   pane_gallery.rst
+   pane_gallery

 The main graphical interface for the OpenFlexure Microscope is implemented as a web application, which allows it to be accessed either through OpenFlexure Connect or a web browser.
-See the :doc:`../quickstart.rst` page for connection instructions.
+See the :doc:`../quickstart` page for connection instructions.
 A "tour" should guide users through the interface when they connect for the first time, and introduce the key interface elements.

 Interface structure
 -------------------